 Below is a video I took of the Divide.
 Be patient with me, I have NO videographer experience, and the road was bumpy, and this was taken on an iPhone.
 But…this valley was so INCREDIBLY beautiful, I had to share this with you!
 You can see why they gave it the name they did! 😎

 These portions of our trip were thrilling, nerve-wracking and challenging.
-However you manage to do it, whether it be machine-powered by a 4×4 vehicle or using your own two feet, I’d encourage you to venture out onto these lesser traveled routes (as you are comfortable, of course).
-You’ll see sites and experience adventures that the average person misses on the more well-travelled routes.
+However you manage to do it, whether it be machine-powered by a 4×4 vehicle or using your own two feet, I’d encourage you to venture out onto these lesser-traveled routes (as you are comfortable, of course).
+You’ll see sites and experience adventures that the average person misses on the more well-traveled highways.
 It will give you a whole different appreciation for the nature that surrounds us.

-Stay tuned next week for an in-depth look of our trek to Crystal Mill!
+Stay tuned next week for an in-depth look at our trek to Crystal Mill!

 †As an Amazon Associate I earn from qualifying purchases